 My answer is that yes, you absolutely can write code to bend Lighthouse to your unique environment and workflows.
 You can augment it to run on a regular cadence, or to track multiple pages, or to store the results and implement reports of progress over time.

 But I follow this up with, “What business are you in?
 Why does your engineering team exist?”
 Unless you are in the business of building a robust web performance assessment and monitoring solution, you should be spending 100% of your resources on improving your product and ultimately improving the business.

 Hacking Lighthouse takes time, energy, and resources from your team.
 There’s no guarantee that these hacks will work or that they will co-exist peacefully with your other code (without breaking anything).
 You could, instead, purchase a full, robust solution that handles everything a mature business needs, delivers product support on demand, and even does more.While you can hack Google Lighthouse to handle more complex monitoring tasks, is it worth your team's time & energy to do so? #webperf #perfmatters Click To Tweet

-Find a Balance: When You Reach the Lighthouse Limits, Add a Brighter Bulb
+Find a Balance: When You Reach the Lighthouse Limits, Add Another Bulb

 To be clear, Lighthouse is a good open-source tool that provides many benefits.
 This is exactly why Rigor gathers and reports on the Lighthouse performance score!